Seventh Doctor: Reception

 By the end of the twenty-fifth season, The Scotsman remarked of The Greatest Show in the Galaxy, "Who has gone imaginative and very stylish and there is a lot of galactic go in the old police box yet."
 The Independent called Ghost Light the best Doctor Who story of the decade.
 Paul Cornell, a writer for the New Adventures range of novels and the BBC Wales series, named the eras of Peter Davison and McCoy his two favourites in Doctor Who Magazine, saying of the latter: "Sylvester, from about Delta and the Bannermen, being beautiful and shy and sweet and kind again really dragged me back into Doctor Who and I loved the fact that somebody was taking the Doctor back into a different direction.
 So those are my two defining eras really, Davison and Sylvester."
 Seasons 25 and 26 were regarded as two of the best seasons in the series' run, with Remembrance of the Daleks, The Greatest Show in the Galaxy, Ghost Light, The Curse of Fenric, and Survival particularly commended.
 Lance Parkin wrote in 2003, "Very few Doctor Who fans needed Sounds magazine to tell us Remembrance of the Daleks was the best Doctor Who story in a long, long time ...
 It reminded people just how good Doctor Who had been, and just how good it could be again."

 In 1990, readers of Doctor Who Magazine voted McCoy's Doctor "Best Doctor", over perennial favourite Tom Baker.
 A 1998 35th anniversary poll ranked Remembrance of the Daleks the sixth best TV story.
-In 2003 for the 40th anniversary The Curse of Fenric and Remembrance of the Daleks were both in the top ten, and in the most recent DWM poll of the entire series, Remembrance of the Daleks ranked tenth.
+In 2003 for the 40th anniversary The Curse of Fenric and Remembrance of the Daleks were both in the top ten, In a 2014 DWM poll of the entire series, Remembrance of the Daleks ranked tenth.
+For the 60th anniversary in 2023, using different selection criteria, ' 'Remembrance of the Daleks' ' finished in ninth place.